opendilab/DI-engine-docs/source/intro_rl/offline_rl_en.rst

 To understand offline RL better, we further explain the following concepts:

-- Dataset
+- Dataset (such as D4RL, RL Unplugged, REM, and etc.)
-- Behavior policy
+- Behavior policy (behavior policy is the policy that the agent uses to collect dataset through interacting with the environment)

 In the end, we will list and answer some common questions raised in the domain of reinforcement learning for reference.